entopix/thematic-sdk/Readme_SDK.md

 ##  Initialising the SDK

-Assuming that API base URL, username and password are stored in config.ini, use the following code to initialise the REST interface of the API:
+Assuming that API base URL, username and password are stored in config.ini, use the following code to initialise the Thematic interface of the API:

 ```
 cfg = ConfigParser.ConfigParser()
 cfg.read('config.ini')
-rest_if = rest_interface( cfg.get('server', 'base_url'), cfg.get('server', 'username'), cfg.get('server', 'password'))
+thematic_instance = Thematic( cfg.get('server', 'base_url'), cfg.get('server', 'username'), cfg.get('server', 'password'))
 ```

 ## Analysing Surveys